-Whoever adopts Codi will need a lot of patience and not be too concerned about scratched furniture, clawed drapes, or a cat licking your plate.
-In fairness to Codi, he has not climed the drapes since early June and has not taken food of foster mom's plate.
-She thinks he is growing up.
+Whoever adopts Codi will need a lot of patience and not be too concerned about scratched furniture or occasional clawed drapes.
+Foster mom thinks he is growing up.

 I used to want to taste EVERYTHING foster mom eats.
 Now, I am not that interested, except for peanut butter.
 I also love to eat plastic bags, i,e, grocery, dry cleaners, garbage, zip-lock, etc. I enjoy chewing on paper napkins, pieces of newspaper, toilet paper and paper towels.
 I sometimes chew on computer wires, cable wires, earbud, etc.

 However, I am no longer eating paper all the time; just once in a while.
 I've also sort of lost interest in chewing on all wires.

 I also have chewed on hard plastic, i.e. knife handles, laptop computers, remote controls, etc. But I have not done any of that lately. foster mom has given me rawhide chews and chew toys.
 I am not interested.

 July1, 2020, foster mom notes that I am not as bad as I used to be.